doderovicmilos/angular-nest/README.md

 Companies can be added via New Company page and Users via New User page.

-Once company is added it can be assigned to user using companies dopdown.
+Once company is added it can be assigned to user using companies dropdown.

 Possible roles are: ADMIN, MODERATOR, USER.